-Designers don’t earn a royalty when their Digital Content is downloaded – but they do earn royalties when their Digital Content is added to physical products and purchased.
+Creators don’t earn a royalty when their Digital Content is downloaded – but they do earn royalties when their Digital Content is added to physical products and purchased.

 Allowing customers to mix and match your content in this big creative ‘sandbox’ is going to be a huge draw for people to get exactly the designs they want.
-We believe, as Create begins to catch on, that this is going to give you designers a lot more visibility in the marketplace, while enabling your secondary content more ways of being used in multiple creations.
+We believe, as Create begins to catch on, that this is going to give you creators a lot more visibility in the marketplace, while enabling your secondary content more ways of being used in multiple creations.

 Is the royalty rate the same for Digital Content on physical products the same as my other designs in the Zazzle Marketplace?
-If a customer purchases a physical product on which they added secondary content, then the designer(s) of that secondary content will share in the royalty.
+If a customer purchases a physical product on which they added secondary content, then the creator(s) of that secondary content will share in the royalty.
 To learn more about royalties and secondary content, please go to the following link.

 Is Digital Content held to the same content standards as in the physical Zazzle Marketplace?
 Yes, it is.
 Please read our User Agreement for a full description of our acceptable content guidelines.